ElvinGarcia/Elvin.github.io/_drafts/creating_a_ruby_gem.md

 # Requiring files

-The first step in creating a ruby gem is requiring the necessary files for your environment.
+The first step in creating this app is requiring the necessary files for your environment.
 What this means is telling your gem what files it should know about.
-I place this code in the the lib directory/product_review.rb
+I place this code in the the lib directory inside the product_review.rb file.
+This is how the file looks like.

-On my product_review app.
-I required the following files.
+>```ruby
       require "nokogiri"
       require "open-uri"
       require "pry"